-Liquidity Risk
+Liquidity and Capital Adequacy Risk

 Liquidity risk is the risk of not being able to meet liabilities as they fall due.
-The firm has implemented an effective, ongoing process to identify liquidity risk, to measure its potential impact against appropriate assumptions and then to ensure that such risks are actively managed.
+Capital adequacy risk is the risk of insufficient capital to ensure the Firm's viability, or meet internal, regulatory, or contractual obligations, specifically the Firm's ability to maintain its capital above required thresholds.
+The firm has implemented an effective, ongoing process to identify liquidity and capital adequacy risk, to measure its potential impact against appropriate assumptions and then to ensure that such risks are actively managed.